loelschlaeger/oeli/README.md

 The package includes helpers for different tasks and objects.
 Below are some demos.
-Clicking the headings will take you to the corresponding vignette, where you’ll find detailed documentation on all the helpers currently available in that category.
+Clicking the headings will take you to the corresponding vignette, where you’ll find a documentation on all the helpers currently available in that category.

 ### [`data.frame` helpers](https://loelschlaeger.de/oeli/articles/package_helpers.html)